goexrois/ml-frontend-test/README.md

 ### Prerequisites

-This project has a Vagrantfile for the ones who want to run the project on the VM i developed it.
+This project has a Vagrantfile for the ones who want to run the project on the VM i developed for it.
 If you don't want to use vagrant for running the project you can skip this steps.
-So if you still want to run the project on vagrant see this [link](https://www.vagrantup.com/docs/installation/) for instructions on how to install vagrant on your pc.
+To install Vagrant see this [link](https://www.vagrantup.com/docs/installation/) for instructions.
 Once installed run:

 ```